Worried that your sex life will take a hit as you age -- or worse, that it might go away forever? Don’t be.

 Your Meds Drain Your Drive: Drugs like antidepressants, high blood pressure meds, and anticoagulants can put a damper on your sex life.
 Don’t change or stop taking meds on your own, though.
 Your first step is to ask your doctor if what you take could be to blame.
-She might switch out the one that’s causing the problem.
+They might switch out the one that’s causing the problem.

 Your Health Issues Get in the Way: Other things can make sex tricky as you age.
 Vision and hearing -- which often carry sexual cues -- can fade.
 Chronic diseases like arthritis and Parkinson’s can tire you out and limit movement or make sex painful.
 You can try different positions, head to the bedroom at the time of day your joints bother you the least, and take a warm bath or shower first to loosen up your body.

 Major surgery will bring things to a halt, at least for a while.
 Wait until your doctor tells you it’s OK to have sex again -- and you feel up to it -- before you head off to bed.

 Menopause -- which usually starts between 45 and 55 -- can cause vaginal dryness and thinning.
 That make sex painful.
 Medications and over-the-counter lubricants and even lubricated condoms often help -- and so can more sex.
 Desire can plummet along with your hormone levels.
 Talk to your doctor about the medications you take.
 They could be to blame.